Seljuk Empire: Alp Arslan

+Combat theme, Seljuk or post-Seljuk period.
+Possibly from Rayy.
+Iran, 12th-13th century.
+Seattle Art Museum.

 Alp Arslan, the son of Chaghri Beg, expanded significantly upon Tughril's holdings by adding Armenia and Georgia in 1064 and invading the Byzantine Empire in 1068, from which he annexed almost all of Anatolia.
 Arslan's decisive victory at the Battle of Manzikert in 1071 effectively neutralized the Byzantine resistance to the Turkish invasion of Anatolia, although the Georgians were able to recover from Alp Arslan's invasion by securing the theme of Iberia.
-The Byzantine withdrawal from Anatolia brought Georgia in more direct contact with the Seljuks.
+The Byzantine withdrawal from Anatolia brought Georgia into more direct contact with the Seljuks.
 In 1073 the Seljuk Amirs of Ganja, Dvin and Dmanisi invaded Georgia and were defeated by George II of Georgia, who successfully took the fortress of Kars.
 A retaliatory strike by the Seljuk Amir Ahmad defeated the Georgians at Kvelistsikhe.

 Alp Arslan authorized his Turkoman generals to carve their own principalities out of formerly Byzantine Anatolia, as atabegs loyal to him.
 Within two years the Turkmens had established control as far as the Aegean Sea under numerous beyliks: the Saltukids in Northeastern Anatolia, the Shah-Armens and the Mengujekids in Eastern Anatolia, Artuqids in Southeastern Anatolia, Danishmendis in Central Anatolia, Rum Seljuks (Beylik of Suleyman, which later moved to Central Anatolia) in Western Anatolia, and the Beylik of Tzachas of Smyrna in İzmir (Smyrna).